jimon/premake-ninja/README.md

 - Custom build rules are not supported
 - Makefile not supported
 - Bundles of any sort are not supported
 - Clear methods are not supported
+- C# not supported
+- D not supported

 ### Tested on